daizutabi/pheasant/docs/index.md

 # Pheasant {{__version__}}

-Welcome to Pheasant!
-In this section, overview and some interesting features of Pheasant are presented.

 ## Overview

+Welcome to Pheasant.
 Pheasant is a Markdown converter which is designed to work with [MkDocs](http://www.mkdocs.org/) as a plugin.

 Highlights include: